ELRabito/Exile-Anti-Floating-bug-script-aka-stair-bug/README.md

 Hacky solution to "fix" the annoying floating bug.
+Not the perfect and elegant solution but better than nothig.

-When floating while not falling your character is forced to lay down to avoid death in these situations.
+Description: When floating while not falling your character is forced to lay down to avoid death in these situations.
 (Because the games "thinks" you are falling from a deadly height).

 ####>>>> Installation